Fixed-Asset-Ratio-Trading/fixed-ratio-trading/docs/tests/COMPREHENSIVE_TESTING_PLAN.md

 **Update (2025-06-19)**: Added the SDK-005 test for handling of non-existent pool state.
 **Update (2025-06-21)**: Added the UTIL-002 test for token vault PDA derivation validation, improving coverage for the Processors/Utilities module.
 **Update (2025-06-21)**: Added the UTIL-003 test for comprehensive pool information retrieval, completing validation of GetPoolInfo instruction functionality with comprehensive testing of pool state data, configuration parameters, operational status, and delegate information accuracy.
+**Update (2025-06-21)**: Added the SWAP-002 test for fee validation, completing comprehensive validation of fee boundaries (0-50 basis points), error handling, and parameter validation in delegate action processing.

 ## Testing Philosophy & Bug Fix Policy